Try the Crushed Flower Tutorial and use some of the flowers in your garden, when they are just past their best.

 For instance the white flower that you have used may look lilac or pink at the end of the process. but it all makes for a pleasant surprise.

-Pop it to one side and then once the crushed flower panel is dry you can layer it onto some Specialised card to bring out the beauty in your creation.
+When you have done the technique pop it to one side, and then once the crushed flower panel is dry you can layer it onto some Specialised card to bring out the beauty in your creation.

 I have used Distress Inks to add a water colour effect to the flowers too.